dyhes/zulip/docs/testing/philosophy.md

 grows.
 As a result, barring focused effort to prevent this outcome, any large software project will eventually have its test suite rot into one that is slow, unreliable, untrustworthy, and hated.
-We aim for Zulip to avoid that fate.
+We aim for Aloha to avoid that fate.

 So we consider it essential to maintaining every automated test suite setup in a way where it is fast and reliable (tests pass both in CI